As explained in the page about the

 While the world has experienced

-globalization, trade is lower than
+globalization, world trade is lower than

 it otherwise would have been.
 This is because the real